HCMID/validatormodel/README.md

 # validatormodel

-Sample repository for HC MID validation using an interactive Pluto notebook.
+Sample repository for HC MID validation and verification using an interactive Pluto notebook.

 Requirements:  julia.